MicrosoftDocs/Advertising/advertising/bingads-13/guides/windows-app-uet-sdk.md

 ![Tracking status: tag inactive](media/windows_uet_sdk_tag_inactive.png "Tracking status: tag inactive")

-You can skip directly to the *Recommended and Custom Goals via the trackGoal API* if you are only trying to track the following actions:
+You can skip directly to the [Recommended and Custom Goals via the trackGoal API](#custom-goals) if you are only trying to track the following actions:

 - Application activation (first open after download)
 - Application launches
 - In-app purchases.
 - In-app subscriptions.

 If you need to track any other custom events in your application, you need to proceed to the following section, *Creating Conversion Goals*.

 ### <a name="creating-conversion-goals"></a>Creating Conversion Goals

-There are two automatically tracked events with the UET tag and two recommended events which Microsoft has already set up for all users.
+There are two automatically tracked events (activations and launches) with the UET tag and two recommended events (purchases and subscriptions) which Microsoft has already set up for all users.
 To see more about the recommended events, view the next section.

 For any other custom events which you want to track, you’ll need to create custom conversion goals.